Is Document AI expensive?

 mime_type, _ = mimetypes.guess_type(file_path)

-return mime_type == "application/pdf"
+return mime_type == "application/pdf"3.
+Cache Results

-Don't re-process the same file:
+Don’t re-process the same file.

 import hashlib